palash27/ASE-Group7-HW/CONTRIBUTING.md

 The Lua to Python Project adheres to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code.
 Please make sure to follow these guidelines when submitting code.

+## License

+By contributing to the Lua to Python Converter project, you agree to license your contributions under the [MIT License](https://github.com/palash27/ASE-Group7-HW/blob/main/LICENSE.md).

 Thank you for your interest in the Lua to Python Project, and we look forward to reviewing your contributions!